What is a whistleblower

 You’re a whistleblower if you’re a worker and you report certain types of wrongdoing.
 This will usually be something you’ve seen at work - though not always.

 The wrongdoing you disclose must be in the public interest.
-This means it must affect others, eg the general public.
+This means it must affect others, for example the general public.

-As a whistleblower you’re protected by law - you shouldn’t be treated unfairly or lose your job because you ‘blow the whistle’.
+As a whistleblower you’re protected by law - you should not be treated unfairly or lose your job because you ‘blow the whistle’.

 You can raise your concern at any time about an incident that happened in the past, is happening now, or you believe will happen in the near future.

 Who is protected by law

 You’re protected if you’re a worker, for example you’re:

 - an employee, such as a police officer, NHS employee, office worker, factory worker

 - a trainee, such as a student nurse